EmmanuelOwusu/Wine-Price-Prediction/README.md

-* We used Two models were used with cross validation.
+* We used Two models  after cross validation.

 * Their predictions were averaged and RMSE of 20.4 was achieved.